 What To Pack

-You are treating this like a separate holiday so be sure to put some thought into packing.
+You are treating this as a separate holiday so be sure to put some thought into packing.
 As you will not be getting your main bag we suggest packing a larger, but still portable (backpacks work great), day bag.
-If you bring along a bulky rolling carry on, check if your airport has lockers and stash it in there so you don’t have to cart it around with you.
+If you bring along a bulky rolling carry-on, check if your airport has lockers and stash it in there so you don’t have to cart it around with you.

 - A change of clothes: This is especially important if you are about to step into a completely different climate than you were once in.
 This includes shoes, I know they’re heavy but hear me out.
 You will want shoes you can walk far distances in.
 While this is a given, you never know what your day will look like.
 You are one puddle, a rainy day, or a beach trip away from being stuck with wet feet or blisters.
 Trust me, learn from my mistakes, BRING AN EXTRA PAIR.
 You can thank me later! 🙂